-The first night they were there they walked away with £100,000 of the casino’s money, but the next night they came back and really upped the ante.
+The first night that they won serious money they walked away with £100,000 of the casino’s cash, but the next night they came back and really upped the ante.

 They were given £300,000 in cash and a cheque was written for the rest, but the casino wasn’t going to leave it there.

 Cheating with a Laser